CitrusNotes/CitrusMobile/README.md

 A modern Note Taking application built with Expo (React Native) and Python (FastAPI), with Azure MariaDB integration.

+## setup.sh

+This script sets up the environment for running the app **Please delete 'venv' folder in the Backend folder and .env files in both Backend and CitrusMobileExpo folders if they exist before running this script.

+## run.sh

+This script runs the app by opening two terminals

 ## Project Structure

 ```